jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

       {False: 'bap'}
     )

-the terminal outputs an :doc:`AssertionError`
+the terminal outputs an :doc:`/AssertionError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^